Photo by Fabrice Villard

 — Three days after he died, Jesus was alive again, having paid for our sins and having conquered death.
 He was seen multiple times after his resurrection, and once by more than 500 people (1 Corinthians 15:3-8).
 His resurrection proves his divinity as the Son of God .

-— Lastly, believing in Jesus means we are each trusting in Jesus, the Son of God, to be our personal Savior from the penalty our sins deserve (John 3:16-17).
+— Lastly, believing in Jesus means we are each trusting in Jesus, the Son of God, to be our personal Savior, rescuing us from the penalty our sins deserve (John 3:16-17).

 If you aren’t sure you believe all six points above, pray and ask God to show you the truth.
 Then, read the first four books of the New Testament: Matthew, Mark, Luke, and John.
-They are called “Gospels.”
-The Gospels are biographies of the life of Jesus written by four different authors.
-While much of the material is similar, each book offers some new unique insights on the life of Jesus.
+These books are called “Gospels” (which means “good news”).
+They are all biographies of the life of Jesus, written either by a disciple of Jesus (Matthew and John), a close associate of a disciple (Mark), or from a combination of the other gospels and source material from the apostle Paul, to whom Jesus appeared after his resurrection (Luke).
+While much of the material is similar, each book offers unique insights on the life of Jesus.
 This will give you more information on which to base your decision.